YeeJeremy/rcss/README.md

 * a larger number of nested simulations

-The above methods are very versatile and we have employed it for the purpose of option valutions, optimal resource extraction, partially oberservable Markov decision processes and optimal battery control.
+The above methods are very versatile and we have employed it for the purpose of option valutions, optimal resource extraction, partially observable Markov decision processes and optimal battery control.